Are Thyroid Disorders Genetic

 Yes, babies can have hypothyroidism from birth, especially if any of their family members had hypothyroidism.
 Sometimes the baby is born without a thyroid gland or the gland isn’t completely developed at birth.
 There are also cases where although the newborn’s thyroid is developed, it doesn’t produce enough thyroid hormones.

-What’s are the benefits doing the genetic screening?
+What's are the benefits of doing genetic screening?

 DNA Labs India is a leading molecular diagnostic and genetic testing laboratory because its dedicated to making a difference in patient’s lives through the discovery and commercialization of transformative tests to assess a person’s risk of developing disease, guide treatment decisions and assess the risk of disease progression and recurrence.